-If you are among the 45% of Americans who would prefer to skip Christmas gifts, we’ve got a suggestion for saving money and cutting holiday stress: Change your family traditions to meaningful ones that wont’ break the bank.
-Just because you’ve bought your sister an expensive gift for the last 36 years doesn’t mean you have to continue that practice.
+Change your family traditions to meaningful ones that won’t break the bank.
+Just because you’ve bought your sister an expensive gift for the past 36 years doesn’t mean you have to continue that practice.

 Set a holiday budget and stick to it.
 Don’t let emotion drive your shopping and spending.
 It feels great to buy gifts for loved ones, until the bills start to arrive post-holiday.
 Whether you have $100 or $500 to spend on holiday festivities and Christmas gifts, when temptation strikes, remind yourself how happy you will be in January when (not if) you stick to your budget and don’t overspend.
 (See our article on how to have an elegant party on a budget for advice.)

 Spend less than last year.
 Plan to spend 80% of what you spent last year.
 If you don’t know what you spent last year, take your best guess, and keep track this year so you will know.
-To help you stay on track, download free Microsoft Office templates.
-You’ll find plenty of ways to organize and track everything from personal expenses to your Christmas gift list and monthly budget planning.
+To help you stay on track, download free apps like Santa’s Bag or Christmas Gift List.

 Plan ahead to save money on holiday meals.
 Prepare the turkey dinner from scratch or make it a potluck.
 Assign a different scratch-made dish to each family member.
 Even children and teens can learn tasks such as how to assemble green bean casserole or peel potatoes.
-Scratch cooking really saves money, so enlist all the help you need.
+Cooking this way really saves money, so enlist all the help you need.
 If you have friends and family attending, make it a potluck and ask them to bring a dish.
 People like to participate; find out if they have a specialty they want to bring and cross it off your to-do list.
 You’ll not only have more time to spare, but you will also build new memories in the kitchen.

-Buy only gifts that you can pay for in full by December 25.
-Spend only what you have, not what you wish you had.
+Buy only gifts that you can pay for in full by Dec.
+25. Spend only what you have, not what you wish you had.
 Don’t buy Christmas gifts using credit cards to get you through the holiday.
-If you need to spread out the cost, use the layaway program at major retailers like Sears,Kmart and Toys R Us.
+If you need to spread out the cost, use the buy now, pay later program at major retailers.
 Caution: Be sure to read the fine print and choose a layaway plan with no service fee.
-These extra fees can end up costing you more than credit card interest.
+Those extra fees can end up costing you more than credit card interest.
 (See our article “Are ‘buy now, pay later’ alternatives to layaway a good idea?”)

 Limit the amount you spend on every gift.
-One family I know limits Christmas gifts to something homemade and costing no more than $10.
+One family I know limits Christmas gifts to something homemade that costs no more than $10.
 Whatever rules you choose, set a maximum dollar amount for each gift and stick to it.
-Pick gifts like coffee cards, movie tickets, books or fashion accessories that have lots of price points and selection.
-If the hardback book you want to buy is over budget, find a paperback bestseller or locate a hidden literary gem by enlisting the staff at a good local bookstore.
-If the necklace you want to buy is too expensive, buy a less-expensive pendant that you know the recipient can use on an existing chain, or give a gift card to an accessory store such as the affordable Claire’s, the fashionable Henri Bendel, the innovative Laila Rowe, or the value conscious H&M.
+Pick gifts like coffee gift cards, movie tickets, books or fashion accessories that have lots of price points and selection.
+If the hardcover book you want to buy is over budget, find a paperback bestseller or locate a hidden literary gem by enlisting the staff at a good local bookstore.
+If the necklace you want to buy is too expensive, buy a less-expensive pendant that you know the recipient can use on an existing chain, or give a gift card to an affordable accessory store.

 Gift buying is a burden for many.
 But when a family decides not to buy everyone a gift and instead draw names, each person only buys one gift.
 Caveat: “There’s always a holdout.
 Someone who still wants to buy everyone a gift.
 Let them.
 Eventually, they’ll come around.”
 Another option is to buy one big family gift, such as a television, board games for family game night throughout the year or a family computer.

 End gift exchanges between adults and in extended families.
 You can save a lot of time and money if the adults in extended families agree not to exchange gifts with each other.
 They may also decide to limit gift-giving to the children in their immediate family.
 This may work better if opening Christmas gifts is done at each individual family home prior to the shared event.
 When the extended family gets together, it can be only to share the meal, games, storytelling and other holiday entertainment.